dandavies23/smoothie-moves/README.md

 W3Schools for further tutorials on JS and JQ, Code Institute’s Slack channel and other CI people who have additionally helped me including Sean Young…. student Tom Nagy who passed on a iPad none interference tip and my mentor Akshat Garg.

-This was created for Code Institute MS 2 Interactive development course.
+_This browser game was created for Code Institute MS2 Interactive development course._